MailOnline/throttle/README.md

 ## Passing optional metadata

-If you need to pass additional metadata for each request apart from the url, use a map instead of a string.
-The only constrain is that the map should contain the :url key containing the request url:
+If you need to pass additional metadata for each request apart from the url, just put them in the map along with the url:

 ```
 ;; transform each url in a map with an additional metadata info